 Unrealised revaluation gains through profit and loss are included in tier 1 capital.
-The bank excludes revaluation gains posted directly to equity from its capital position.
+Investec Limited continues to exclude revaluation gains posted directly to equity from their capital position.

 SUMMARY OF INVESTMENTS HELD AND STRESS TESTING ANALYSES

 The balance sheet value of investments is indicated in the table below.